MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/inoperator.md

 ---
 # in~ operator

-Filters a record set for data that contains a matching case-insensitive element.
+Filters a record set for records that contain a matching case-insensitive string.

 > [!NOTE]
 >